 Laguna Cuicocha, located in the Cotacachi-Cayapas Ecological Reserve, was formed by a volcanic eruption around 3,1000 years ago.
 While it is a fantastic hiking spot, the lagoon means so much more to the indigenous community.
 The lake is considered sacred, and during the Inti Raymi Sun Festival during the season of the summer solstice, locals participate in purifying bathing rituals in the lake, thanking Mother Earth for the harvest and for everything the earth bestows on her guests.

 The hike can be classified as easy to moderate.
 Walking anti-clockwise (with the lake to your left), the first half of the hike is mostly an ascent, and this part is somewhat difficult.
 After the ascent, however, the rest of the hike is a relaxed and comfortable walk.
 We advise that you start in the morning as the afternoon sun is strong.
 In addition, the weather changes quickly and the afternoon could bring showers.
 It is advisable to bring a light rain jacket and of course plenty of sunscreens.
 See our packing list below.

 - Water – we recommend at least 2 liters

 - Layers – it can go from hot to chilly quickly

 - Snacks and perhaps a packed lunch as you will probably return in the late afternoon

-- Camera or a phone with good camera – maybe the most important item on the list to capture the remarkable views!
+- A camera or a phone with a good camera – may be the most important item on the list to capture remarkable views!